LL.M. in International Dispute Resolution

 International Dispute Resolution Courses

-The 24-credit minimum must include 12 credits of program specific courses approved for the International Dispute Resolution program.
+The 24-credit minimum must include 12 credits of Specialization Distribution Courses approved for the International Dispute Resolution program.

-This 12-credit requirement must include the following Core Courses:
+The 12-credit Specialization Distribution Course requirement must include the following Core Courses:

 ● Alternative Dispute Resolution